 Support for a factory farming ban is gaining political currency in the U.S. Senator Cory Booker’s Farm System Reform Bill of 2019 would place a moratorium on new factory farms and calls for the end of factory farming by 2040.
 This legislation, while laudable, is nonetheless inadequate, as it would still permit farms that contain as many as 82,000 hens and 125,000 chickens.
 Additionally, twenty more years of factory farming is far too many.
 The U.S. needs to ban factory farming with the same swiftness and completeness that China banned the trade and consumption of non-aquatic wild animals.

 Our response to COVID-19 should mirror its seriousness.
 Treating the symptoms of this pandemic without simultaneously addressing its root causes is irresponsible.
 This crisis calls for ambitious new policies, including (but not limited to) a ban on live markets, a ban on factory farms, and provisions to ensure food and economic security for all.
 Anything less from our political leaders than immediate and comprehensive action on all these fronts is a dereliction of duty.

-Jeff is the Director of the Animal Studies M.A.
+Jeff is Clinical Associate Professor of Environmental Studies, Affiliated Professor of Bioethics, Medical Ethics, and Philosophy, and Director of the Animal Studies M.A.
 Program at New York University.
-He is co-author of Chimpanzee Rights (2018) and Food, Animals, and the Environment (2018).
+He is co-author of Chimpanzee Rights and Food, Animals, and the Environment.

 Nico is an activist and scholar.
 They completed their M.A. in Animal Studies from New York University and are currently working on a forthcoming book, Ban Meat: A Pragmatic Approach for Ending Animal Ag.